Find out more

 - A preference for some to play in mixed-gender environments, or to take part in solo sport and individual activity, which makes them less visible.

 The way your organisation is governed, managed and run can play a large part in developing positive, inclusive culture where people feel safe to be their authentic selves.
-There are a few things you can do to ensure your commitment to LGBT+ inclusivity runs throughout your policies and practices including:
+There are a few things you can do to ensure your commitment to LGBTQ+ inclusivity runs throughout your policies and practices including:

 - Appoint an equalities, diversity and inclusion lead to your committee to help oversee your organisation’s governance and decision-making processes.